An Improved Iterative Neural Network for High-Quality Image-Domain Material Decomposition in Dual-Energy CT

-where $\X,\, \X^{(i-1)} \in \mathbb{R}^{2R\times B}$ are mini-batch in which columns are randomly selected from $\widetilde{\X}$ and $\widetilde{\X}^{(i-1)}$, respectively, $\Z^{(i-1)}=\TT_{\exp(\alpr)} (\E\X^{(i-1)})$, and $B$ is the mini-batch size.
-Here, $\mathbf{1}\in \mathbb{R}^{B\times 1}$ denotes a column vector of ones, $\mathbbm{1}_{(\cdot)}$ is indicator function (value 0 when condition is violated and 1 otherwise), and $\odot$ is the element-wise multiplication.
+\end{linenomath} where $\X,\, \X^{(i-1)} \in \mathbb{R}^{2R\times B}$ are mini-batch in which columns are randomly selected from $\widetilde{\X}$ and $\widetilde{\X}^{(i-1)}$, respectively, $\Z^{(i-1)}=\TT_{\exp(\alpr)} (\E\X^{(i-1)})$, and $B$ is the mini-batch size.
+Here, $\mathbf{1}\in \mathbb{R}^{B\times 1}$ denotes a column vector of ones, $\mathbbm{1}_{(\cdot)}$ is the indicator function (value 0 when condition is violated and 1 otherwise), and $\odot$ is the element-wise multiplication.
 The derivation details of \labelcref{eq:grad_D,eq:grad_W,eq:grad_gam} are in Section~\ref{sec:subdiff}.
 Once we obtain the learned filters and thresholding values, we apply them to refine material images.
 These refined images are then fed into the MBID module.
-Algorithm \ref{alg:1} shows the training process of distinct cross-material BCD-Net.
+Algorithm \ref{alg:1} shows the training process of BCD-Net-sCNN-hc.